eleanor-clifford/ellie.clifford.lol/http/md/documents/letters/index.md

 color: purple
 ---

-This is an archive of political or otherwise important letters, emails, and similar that I have written, including to Members of Parliament (MPs), other politicians, and institutions, and including their responses where appropriate.
-You are free to use any of my works here as a starting point for your own letters.
-Please _do not_ credit me without asking me first.
+This is a public archive of important letters, emails, and similar that I have written, including to Members of Parliament (MPs), other politicians, and institutions.
+Responses are included where appropriate.
+You are free to use any of my works here as a starting point for your own letters, but please _do not_ credit me without asking me first.

 [If you live in the UK, you can find the contact details of your MP here.](https://members.parliament.uk/FindYourMP)